rjsf-team/react-jsonschema-form/docs/contributing.md

 All packages will be live-built, and a live development server showcasing components with hot reload enabled will then run at [localhost:8080](http://localhost:8080).

+## Cloud builds

+When building in environments with limited memory, such as Netlify, it's recommended to use `npm run build-serial` that builds the packages serially.

 ## Coding style

 All the JavaScript code in this project conforms to the [prettier](https://github.com/prettier/prettier) coding style.
 Code is automatically prettified upon commit using precommit hooks.